How to Pass Pilot Aptitude Tests in 2024

 It is not just your flying ability they are looking at, but several traits and soft skills you will need to be successful.

-Even if you are a pro at tests, and usually score quite highly in intelligence-based exams, a pilot psychometric test for commercial or private pilots reveals a pilot’s more natural abilities and personality traits and less so their intellectual competencies.
+Even if you are a pro at tests, and usually score quite highly in intelligence-based exams, a pilot aptitude test for commercial or private pilots reveals a pilot’s more natural abilities and personality traits and less so their intellectual competencies.

 The airline that you are applying for will have a benchmark you need to meet to be successful and progress to the next stages of the interview process.